I got pregnant with the cycle right after my miscarriage and it seemed like all of my tears evaporated instantly.

 For those that don’t know, an ectopic pregnancy is when a fertilized egg implants somewhere other than the uterus.
 This never results in a viable pregnancy and is considered a medical emergency.

-Often times, the egg will implant in the Fallopian tube and as time passes and the fertilized egg continues to grow, the tube can burst which leads to internal bleeding, blood loss and sometimes death.
+Often times, the egg will implant in the Fallopian tube and as time passes and the fertilized egg continues to grow, the tube can burst which leads to internal bleeding, blood loss and can be fatal.

 She continued to explain that to be sure, I would need to get a repeat hCG in 2 days.